YanWittmann/next-station-together/README.md

 # Next Station Together

 A highly customizable dynamic board generator and playable web interface for the board game series Next Station.
-Rules are taken from the original games, as found in [sources.md](ref/sources.md).
+Rules are taken from the original games, as found in [sources.md](ref/sources.md), and see the [Legal Disclaimer and Attribution](#legal-disclaimer-and-attribution) for more details on the original game.

 <table>
   <tr>